Kong/docs.konghq.com/app/konnect/network-resiliency.md

 change any configuration during this time.

 A connection interruption has no negative effect on the function of your data plane proxies.
-They continue to proxy and route traffic normally, and any API products will continue to run uninterrupted.
+They continue to proxy and route traffic normally.

 ### What happens if the control plane and data plane disconnect?